| Organization of this Bibliography | Last Updated 1/22/10 |

 "Audio Masterclass: Basic Repairs" From the UK's Computer Music site.
 An 18 part tutorial on making basic "repairs" - "mistakes and glitches" to audio.
 With lots of wave forms illustrating each event.

-Rane Corporation Pro Audio Reference plus a great deal of other audio related information, including an excellent Notes and Tutorials section.
+Rane Corporation Pro Audio Reference plus a great deal of other audio related information, including an excellent Support section.
 The site is updated regularly.

 Film Sound, "dedicated to the art and analysis of film sound design."
 Up to date information on current film audio, and excellent links to assorted audio topics.
 Glossary of audio terminology.